lifty01/E-Commerce-Exploration/QA.md

 Describe your QA process and include the SQL queries used to execute it.

-Checking if similarly named columns have matches results select sr.total_ordered, sbs.total_ordered, p.orderedquantity, an.units_sold, alls.productquantity
+Checking if similarly named columns have matched results select sr.total_ordered, sbs.total_ordered, p.orderedquantity, an.units_sold, alls.productquantity
 from sales_report sr
 full outer join sales_by_sku sbs